Hardening of Pharaoh's Heart

 Does God purposefully harden people’s hearts?
 This statement causes great offense.
 In this sermon on Romans 9:17–18 titled “Hardening of Pharaoh’s Heart,” Dr. Martyn Lloyd-Jones explains the meaning behind Paul’s statements and the conclusions that can be drawn from it.
 Paul says that God raised up Pharaoh into this situation for His specific purposes and then God hardened Pharaoh’s heart.
 God did this so that he could display His power through Pharaoh.
 Dr. Lloyd-Jones reminds that when one comes across a difficult passage, they should compare it with other similar passages.
 He then gives several examples in the Old and New Testaments that show God hardening people’s hearts.
 So how does God do this?
 Several factors that result in a hardening of the heart include God removing his restraining influence, by showing His mercy, by initiating desires that were already in a person, and by using Satan.
 God never creates sin or causes an evil position of the heart; He only aggravates what is already inside of a person.
 In this passage of Romans, Paul speaks of how God used Pharaoh to create the result of his plan.
 In this, Pharaoh chose to harden his own heart in addition to God also hardening his heart.

-17For the scripture saith unto Pharaoh, Even for this same purpose have I raised thee up, that I might shew my power in thee, and that my name might be declared throughout all the earth.
-18Therefore hath he mercy on whom he will have mercy, and whom he will he hardeneth.
+- The scripture Saith unto Pharaoh, even for this same purpose have I raised thee up, that I might show my power in thee, and that my name might be declared throughout all the earth.

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.